San7o/viotecs/CONTRIBUTING.md

-# Contributing to the Engine
+# Contributing to the Library

 First off, thank you for considering contributing to this project!
 This guide will help you understand how to contribute effectively.